jorgehatccrma/pelican-feathers/README.md

 A responsive [Pelican](http://blog.getpelican.com/) theme build with (almost) pure CSS.
 I got inspiration from [pelican-dopetrope](https://github.com/PierrePaul/html5-dopetrope) theme, but this is an implementation from scratch.
 I tried to use as little javascript as possible, so the theme is heavily based on [Pure](http://purecss.io), [Sass](http://sass-lang.com) (via [LibSass-python](https://github.com/dahlia/libsass-python)).

-The only JS included handles menu interaction for small screens and the required MathJax include to display IPython Notebooks.
+The only JS included handles menu interaction for small screens, responsive table so header cells are rendered in small screen (tables are responsive even without the JS) and the required MathJax include to display IPython Notebooks.

 ## License